hecrenews/hecrenews.github.io/_posts/2020-05-23-math-teacher-accused-of-academic-dishonestly.md

 "We regret the actions of Jehonathan and truly apologize to our students," says Einarr Silge, the principal.
 "Jehonathan is going to be terminated immediately and is suspended from future jobs at our district.
 We do not tolerate academic dishonestly, especially when a teacher is promoting it."
 Jeonathan's teaching of addition for the addition test proved to have many negative consequences, one cannot simply give the answers to a test without cheating.

-Some supports of Jehonathan have argued for him.
-"The test didn't even have the same questions?
+Some supporters of Jehonathan have argued for him.
+"The test didn't even have the same questions!
 Mr. Jehonathan gave the answers to completely different problems, they weren't on the test!" says Aquila Lalawethika.
 However, the test was about addition, and Jehonathan taught his students how to add, therefore giving his students the test answers.
 "I'm just disappointed," says Florencio Elzbieta, another student of Jehonathan.
 "Giving us the answers to the test doesn't show we